SizunJiangLab/OME-TIFF_Generator/README.md

 ![data](README_img/data.png)

-The pixel size of is 0.38μm x 0.38μm.
+The pixel size of the instrument is 0.38μm x 0.38μm.
 And I want to name the output file as `example.ome.tiff` and output into `Users/huayingqiu/JiangLab/img`.
 To do all these, I would run the following

 `python generate_ome_tiff.py data 0.38 0.38 -oimg/example`